 Note: Replace the price thresholds and backup reserve with your desired settings.

 The only action for these automations is a push notification or email, with no change to the system.
 Sometimes it’s useful to get notified about the Powerwall state of charge and act on it (especially if the action cannot currently be automated).
-For example, plug in the EV in when the Powerwall is full, or reduce home electricity usage when the Powerwall is down to the backup reserve.
+For example, plug the EV in when the Powerwall is full, or reduce home electricity usage when the Powerwall is down to the backup reserve.

 Examples: